-My trip to Pontianak and Sintang was accompanied by Fifiyati Hoesni, a charity worker from People Resources and Conservation Foundation (PRCF) Indonesia, and a member of her team, Ully Sasreefa, who is also a great-granddaughter of one the Sultans of Pontinak.
-I felt so blessed to have accompanied by two amazing individuals who inspired me and provided me with amazing insights into Indonesian traditional textiles of Borneo.
-On a long journey like this, and passing amazing views and seeing incredible places and people along the way, no chance I would rest my head to sleep, apart from when the sun has gone down, and all that you can see outside was a few unlucky moth committing suicide on the car screen attracted by the headlights.
-Fifiyati and I spent a lot of time chatting and exchanging information and ideas, whilst Ully snored away in the back seat, undisturbed by any shaking or jolting as result of the never-ending potholes and bumps on the roads.
+My trip to Pontianak and Sintang was accompanied by Fifiyati Hoesni, a charity worker from People Resources and Conservation Foundation (PRCF) Indonesia, and a member of her team, Ully Sasreefa, who is also a great-granddaughter of one the Sultans of Pontianak.
+I felt so blessed to have been accompanied by two amazing individuals who inspired me and provided me with amazing insights into the Indonesian traditional textiles of Borneo.
+On a long journey like this, passing amazing views and seeing incredible places and people along the way, no chance I would rest my head to sleep, apart from when the sun has gone down, and all that you can see outside was a few unlucky moths committing suicide on the car screen attracted by the headlights.
+Fifiyati and I spent a lot of time chatting and exchanging information and ideas, whilst Ully snored away in the back seat, undisturbed by any shaking or jolting as a result of the never-ending potholes and bumps on the roads.

 I love sampling new food, and always excited to find unusual fruits wherever I go.
-On this journey, I have sampled some fruits I hadn’t seen before in my life, forest fruits which you probably only found here in Borneo.
+On this journey, I sampled some fruits I hadn’t seen before in my life, forest fruits which you probably only found here in Borneo.
 I am always on the lookout for some local snack or delicacies, though I don’t really eat much of them, I am always curious about their tastes and how they were made.
-Ully is a very quiet girl rarely spoken, but one day, out the blue she blurted out sentences which made us all roared with laughter.
-“Ibu Nelly is a very funny lady, she does only two things when she is awake when she is not talking, she would be eating” Ibu is the term used of a married woman in Indonesia.
+Ully is a very quiet girl who rarely speaks, but one day, out of the blue she blurted out sentences which made us all roar with laughter.
+“Ibu Nelly is a very funny lady, she does only two things when she is awake when she is not talking, she would be eating” Ibu is the term used by a married woman in Indonesia.
 Maybe there is some truth in this, I do like talking, I am a fairly talkative person but I am not actually a crazy eater, it is more like I am curious about the food I am not familiar with and I do like to sample them in a small quantity.
 The trip was truly memorable.
 Spending 5 days with Fifi and Ully was priceless.

 The Pontianak Sultanate was founded in 1771 by explorers from Hadhramaut led by al-Sayyid Syarif Abdurrahman al-Kadrie, a descendant of Imam Ali ar-Ridha.
 He had two political marriages in Kalimantan, first with the daughter of Panembahan Mempawah and then with the daughter of the Sultan of Banjar.
 After the explorers arrived in Pontianak, they established the Kadariah Palace and received an endorsement from the Sultan of Pontianak by the Dutch East India Company in 1779.
 The Pontianak Sultanate had friendly relations with the Lanfang Republic.
 Pontianak Sultan Syarif Muhammad Alkadrie was executed by the Japanese in the Pontianak incident along with all the other Malay Sultans of Kalimantan.
 Two of his sons were also beheaded by the Japanese.
 The last Sultan was Syarif Hamid Alkadrie, who was deposed by the Indonesians; he had earlier been interned by the occupying Japanese forces.
 (Source; Wikipedia).

-The external and the internal decoration of the Sultan Palace was decorated in the bright yellow shade.
-We toured the inside of the palace guided by one of the Sultan’s granddaughters, and involvement of Ully on our trip to Sintang was an added bonus to create a special bond between us and the people in the palace on the day, although Ully was not present during our visit.
+The external and internal decoration of the Sultan Palace was decorated in a bright yellow shade.
+We toured the inside of the palace guided by one of the Sultan’s granddaughters, and the involvement of Ully on our trip to Sintang was an added bonus to create a special bond between us and the people in the palace on the day, although Ully was not present during our visit.
 I learned a great deal about Indonesian history during this visit, as one of the sultans of this palace (Sultan Hamid the 2nd, Syarif Abdul Hamid Alkadrie, the eldest son of the Sixth Sultan of Pontianak, born in Pontianak on 12 July 1913, and died in Jakarta on 30 March 1978) was the creator of the Indonesian national symbol Indonesia “Garuda”.
-He was apparently a great friend of the late President Soekarno, Indonesian 1st president.
+He was apparently a great friend of the late President Soekarno, the Indonesian 1st president.